Freddie is a very bright and social child, so why have we chosen home education?

 We live in a small village, and already has lots of friends he had previously made at school.
 So we are arranging lots of after school play dates.

 Also, I have already connected with a number of parents locally who home educate their children.
 So we will be arranging times to meet up with them soon.
 Freddie loves being with people and already attends lots of out of school activities.
-He currently does rugby, theatre school, swimming and cubs.
+He currently does rugby, theatre school and swimming.
 So this won’t change.

 Will I teach the national curriculum?

 Quite a lot of home educators don’t, and there is no requirement to do so.
 It is not regulated, and no exams are required.

 However, as Freddie has already shown an interest in going to university.
-He will be following the curriculum and taking GCSE’s and I will find SATS papers that we will do.
+He will be following the curriculum and taking GCSE’s and I will find test SATS papers that we will do.

 I work from home as a full time blogger, so I have just adapted my office to make space for Freddie.
-I have a desk, and Freddie now has his own desk.
+I have a desk, and Freddie now has his own desk behind me.

 We have added cork tiles to the wall for when we do a topic.
 This months topic is Mauritius as we are going there in three weeks time.
 There are also motivational posters on the wall.

 We have some cubed furniture which has all of his work books in.
-They educational toys (scrabble, Brainbox, Osmo, build you own solar powered car, plus science games.).
+Plus educational toys (scrabble, Brainbox, Osmo, build you own solar powered car, plus science games.).
 Check out my recent post on how to set up your homeschool room.

-What other Blogging Friends Say about Home Education:
+What other Bloggers Think about UK Home Education:

 Luschka at Diary of a First Child “My girls have never been to school because I couldn’t accept the school starting age.
 Even if they do go to school in the future I will never regret the freedom to play their childhood has given them.”